dynatrace-wwse/enablement-browser-dem-biz-observability/docs/2-getting-started.md

 ## Continue

-In the next section, we'll launch our Codespaces instance.
+In the next section, we'll explore the differences between a Customer Journey and a Business Journey.

 <div class="grid cards" markdown>
 - [Continue to Customer Journeys vs Business Journeys:octicons-arrow-right-24:](3-customer-business-journeys.md)